KittyGiraudel/a11y-dialog/README.md

   Dialog container related notes:
   - It is not the actual dialog window, just the container with which the script interacts.
   - It has to have the `aria-hidden="true"` attribute.
-  - It can have a different id than `my-accessible-dialog`.
+  - It can have a different id than `my-accessible-dialog`, but it needs an `id` anyway.
 -->
 <div id="my-accessible-dialog" aria-hidden="true">